-The prevalence of soya allergy in the UK population is mostly unknown but some prevalence data is available that suggests 0.1-0.4% of children up until the age of 2 years have soya allergy, for adults it is unknown but likely to be less.
-There is currently no UK surveillance system to further estimate the prevalence in the population of reactions to soya or the severity of those allergic reactions.
+The prevalence of soya allergy in the UK population is largely unknown, but available data suggest that 0.1 - 0.4% of children up until the age of 2 years have soya allergy.
+For adults, prevalence is unknown but it is likely to be less.
+There is currently no UK surveillance system to estimate the prevalence in the population of allergic reactions to soya (or other allergens) or the severity of those reactions.

-Wheat flour milled in the UK contains adventitious soya contamination arising from cross contamination in the field (for non-UK wheat) or later in the process such as during milling or transport.
-There are different concentrations of adventitious soya in wheat flour found in industry sampling data.
+Wheat flour milled in the UK can contain adventitious contamination with soya arising from cross contamination in the field (for non-UK wheat) or later in the process such as during milling or transport.
+The concentrations of adventitious soya in wheat flour found in industry sampling data show significant variation.

-- UK flour millers are currently using an action level of 236mg/kg, and sampling data indicates that only 1% of wheat flour is over this level and results in UK flour millers communicating a risk of soya contamination to their customers. - However, using the most up to date published eliciting doses to inform action levels would mean that, if using the ED01 as the reference dose, 32-48% or more of flours would be over this limit, depending on the reference amount in final products.
+- UK flour millers are currently using an action level for soya protein of 236mg/kg, and sampling data indicate that only 1% of wheat flour is over this level, with resulting communication by UK flour millers to their customers of a risk of soya contamination for such samples. - However, when the most up to date published eliciting doses of soya protein are used to inform action levels, with the ED01 as the reference dose, 32-48% or more of flours would be over this limit, depending on the reference amount in final products.

-This current application of a set action level at the raw ingredient supply level may be hindering communication of risk through the supply chain and the ultimate decision on communicating risk to the final consumer via a precautionary allergen statement e.g. 'may contain'.
+The current application of a set action level at the raw ingredient supply level may be hindering effective communication of risk through the supply chain and the ultimate decision on the necessity to communicate risk to the final consumer via a precautionary allergen statement e.g. 'may contain'.

 Wheat flour is most often consumed as a cooked end product such as biscuit, bread or cake.
-During this process the concentration of soya in the flour will be diluted with other ingredients and there is considerable variability between different end products as to that dilution factor.
-The raw food mixture may be diluted to a level below the action level.
+During this preparation of these products, the concentration of soya in the flour will be diluted with other ingredients and there is considerable variability between different end products as to that dilution factor.
+Dilution in the raw food mixture may be to a level below the action level.

-Thermal processing of the raw mixture to provide the cooked end product may degrade some soybean allergens to varying degrees.
-However, there is a significant data gap in the reduction factor to be applied to allergenicity that could be used in a risk assessment given the variability of cooking time and temperatures between different product types and a lack of basic information of thermal rate of decay and soya allergen reduction.
-This effect cannot currently be simply quantified.
+Thermal processing of the raw mixture to provide the cooked end product may degrade soybean allergens to varying degrees.
+However, there is a significant data gap in the extent to which this occurs and hence what would be an appropriate reduction factor to apply to allergenicity to be used in risk assessment.

+This is because of the variability of cooking time and temperatures between different product types and a lack of basic information on thermal rate of decay and soya allergen reduction.
+This effect cannot currently be easily quantified.

-Estimate of the number of UK allergic reactions using each action level
+Estimate of the number of UK allergic reactions due to adventitious soya contamination in wheat flour using different action levels

-Due to lack of prevalence data for adults, and the variability between final products for the proportion of wheat flour contained over the different action levels discussed, and the lack of quantitative data on the reduction brought about by thermal processing of end products, it is not possible to arrive at an estimate of the number of reactions expected for the different action levels at this time.
+Due to lack of prevalence data for adults, the variability between final products in the proportion of wheat flour present above the different action levels discussed, and the lack of quantitative data on the reduction brought about by thermal processing of end products, it is not possible to estimate the number of reactions expected for the different action levels at this time.

-Consumption data shows that higher reference amounts than have been demonstrated here may be more suitable which would increase the amount of flours requiring application of precautionary statements.
+Consumption data show that higher reference amounts than have been used here may be more appropriate, which would result in an increase in the number of flours requiring application of precautionary statements.